MicrosoftDocs/machine-learning-server-docs/microsoft-r/python/how-to-revoscalepy-jupyter-nb-config.md

 1. Run `jupyter –data-dir` from the node on which Jupyter Notebook Server is installed.
 2. Note the path returned by `-data-dir`.
 This is where Jupyter stores its data directories, including kernels.
 3. Navigate to the folder.
-You should see **MMLSPy** listed.
+You should see **MLSPython*** listed.

-If the installation command did not succeed, you can manually copy the **MMLSPy** directory from `/opt/microsoft/mlserver/9.2.1/libraries/kernels/` to the kernels subdirectory under the data directory.
+If the installation command did not succeed, you can manually copy the **MLSPython** directory from `/opt/microsoft/mlserver/9.3.0/libraries/kernels/` to the kernels subdirectory under the data directory.

 You might need to restart your server in order for the server to pick up the kernel.